- About Us

 - Live within 60 miles of Lincoln or Omaha

-- Youth is enrolled in 6th through 12th grade
+- Youth is enrolled in elementary through secondary school settings ages 7-19

-Please complete the form below to make a referral to Fostering Educational Success.
+Please complete this form to make a referral to the Fostering Educational Success research study.

 Program Partners

-This program is part of a five-year collaboration between KVC Nebraska, University of Nebraska’s Academy for Child and Family Well Being (University of Nebraska-Lincoln), and the University of Nebraska Medical Center and was awarded a grant from the United States Department of Education.
+This program is part of a collaboration between KVC Nebraska, researchers at the Oregon Research Institute (ORI) and the University of Nebraska Medical Center.
+This program was awarded a grant (U411C220201) from the United States Department of Education.

 University of Nebraska Medical Center